Shians/Nextflow-docs/docs/Operators.md

 These operators group or batch items from a channel.
 Use them to organize data into manageable sets for downstream processing or aggregation.

 ### buffer
+Use `buffer` to batch items for grouped processing, such as running jobs in chunks or controlling resource usage.

 - **Input:** A channel emitting any type of item.
 - **Output:** A channel emitting lists of items, each list containing up to the specified batch size or meeting a condition.
-- **Use case:** Batch items for grouped processing, such as running jobs in chunks or controlling resource usage.
 ```groovy
 Channel.of(1, 2, 3, 4, 5)
   .buffer(size: 2)